 - Second and Fourth Thursdays of each month

 - Meetings are held remotely via the Zoom Webinar Platform until further notice.
 The Zoom Webinar ID can be found on the meeting scheduled linked on the side bar as well as on each Meeting Agenda posted at least 48 hours in advanced of the meeting.

 Needham, MA 02492

 Please confirm meeting dates and filing deadlines with the Conservation Office as meeting dates sometimes vary due to holidays.
-Meetings are open to the public and are typically held in the Charles River Room at the Public Services Administration Building (PSAB).
+Meetings are open to the public and are typically held remotely via the Zoom Webinar Platform.